Photographing the night sky and all its wonders is as close as many of us will get to being out there. All you will need is a little training.

-But What is Astrophotography?
+What Is Astrophotography?

 Everything within our own solar system, such as our moon, our sun and the planets that circle around it.
-Here you can use a telescope, but you can also use a multitude of telephoto lenses to get stunning results.
+Here you can use a telescope.
+But you can also use a multitude of telephoto lenses to get stunning results.

 Wide Angle Astrophotography

-This is a type of astrophotography that uses a wide field of view, such as wide and super wide lenses.
+This is a type of astrophotography that uses a wide field of view, such as wide and super-wide lenses.
 These images include night landscapes with the Milky Way in the background.

-Time-lapse is an extension of the wide angled astrophotography.
+Time-lapse is an extension of the wide-angled astrophotography.
 This requires you to take many exposures over a period of time and then combine the images to create a video.
 This is also a great technique for star trail images.

 Each camera has its benefits, so try using what you have before you think about other systems.